" What's the better way to get there?"

 How to Become a Barber or Hairstylist in Ontario

-And finally, just like doctors, lawyers, hairstylist and barbers – your name is now of public record and is searchable on the Public Register.
+And finally, just like doctors and lawyers, you are on the list!
+Your name is now of public record and is searchable on the professional Public Register.

 (Helpful hint: new grads can also use the Public Register as a tool to search for registered sponsors when looking for employment)